gsoft-inc/wl-dotnet-codingstandards/README.md

     ````

 > [!WARNING]
-> Remeber that this should be temporary solution to help adopting the package
+> Remember that this should be temporary solution to help adopting the package

 Finally, the warnings breaks the CI because they are treated as errors when building the `Release` configuration.
 You can disable this behavior by setting the following MSBuild property in the `.csproj` file or in the `Directory.Build.props` file